 Read the guide on Animals and animal products: international trade regulations for more information on animals and animal products.

 If you trade internationally in animals or certain animal products, the documentation you need to submit is processed through TRACES.

 EU documentation processed through TRACES

 If you buy certain animal products, live animals or germplasm from within the EU or trade in them with another EU country, you need a health certificate signed by a government-approved official veterinarian or, for some animal products, commercial documentation.
-The health certificates, known as Intra Trade Animal Health Certificates (ITAHCs), are issued through TRACES and the Animal Health and Veterinary Laboratories Agency (AHVLA) at the Specialist Service Centre for Exports (SSCE) in Carlisle.
-Find contact details for the SSCE on the AHVLA website.
+The health certificates, known as Intra Trade Animal Health Certificates (ITAHCs), are issued through TRACES and APHA in Carlisle.

-For trade with another EU member state, you or your agent must provide details of the consignment to your local AHVLA office.
-The AHVLA - which is an agency of the Department for Environment, Food and Rural Affairs (Defra) - provides details of the veterinary assessment on the consignment and creates the certificate.
+For trade with another EU member state, you or your agent must provide details of the consignment to your local APHA office.
+The APHA - which is an agency of the Department for Environment, Food and Rural Affairs (Defra) - provides details of the veterinary assessment on the consignment and creates the certificate.
 Imports are notified through TRACES and details of the ITAHC are also entered on the system.
-For contact details of your local AHVLA Office, go to the AHVLA website.

 Non-EU documentation processed through TRACES

 If you trade in animals or certain animal products from outside the EU you will need to notify the Border Inspection Post (BIP) by completing documentation on the TRACES system.
 Certain non-EU countries including Switzerland, Chile and New Zealand access health certificates for import into the EU and submit them electronically through TRACES.